Tarnów–Szczucin railway

 The Tarnów–Szczucin railway (commonly known as Szczucinka) is a single-track, non-electrified local railway in the Lesser Poland Voivodeship, connecting Tarnów with Szczucin.
 The railway route, whose infrastructure is utilized by railway line no. 115, was opened in 1906, with the first passenger train running that year.
 Passenger service was suspended on 3 April 2000, and since then, there has been sporadic freight traffic on the passable section.

-As of 2021, the railway remained operational on the 16-kilometer stretch from Tarnów to Żabno.
+As of 2026, the railway is closed but will be operational early September 2026 on the 16-kilometer stretch from Tarnów to Żabno.

 Route of the line

 The line begins near the Tarnów railway station, branching off to the right from the Kraków Główny–Medyka railway at its 76th kilometer.
 The route then heads north, passing through the areas of Tarnów and the Tarnów County.
 In Żabno, the line turns to the northeast, heading toward Dąbrowa Tarnowska.
 In Dąbrowa, the track turns again, this time towards Olesno, from where the line proceeds north and then east toward Szczucin.

 The line passes through the city of Tarnów and the Tarnów and Dąbrowa counties.